-Wolf in sheep's clothing: Uncovering how deadly bacteria trick immune systemFebruary 28th, 2013 in Medical research /
+Wolf in sheep's clothing: Uncovering how deadly bacteria trick immune systemFebruary 28, 2013 in Medicine & Health / Medical research

 An outbreak of tuberculosis in the skid row area of downtown Los Angeles may have exposed up to 4,500 individuals to the bacterium that causes the deadly disease and has left federal officials scrambling to intervene.